-- The PMIR Profile is IHE's answer to the difficulty of managing an individual patient's multiple Identifiers.
-A PMIR Patient Identity Manager system receives feeds from multiple patient identity domains, such as the PCP and specialist offices, and uses the demographics in those feeds to create a cross-referencing table which associates identities with matching demographics and does not associate identities found not to match.
-It should be noted that the PMIR Profile does not specify how patient matching occurs.
-Each region is welcome to use their own matching algorithms to determine which IDs should be cross-referenced.
-The IHE profile focuses only on the interfacing characteristics that would be consistent regardless of how the PMIR Patient Identity Manager matches the identifiers. - A consumer system may query the PMIR Patient Identity Manager to receive a list of identifiers which are cross-referenced with the identifier specified in the query sing the PIXm Profile.
-In this way the PCP office can discover the identifier used by the specialist's system and thus can communicate with that system using a known patient identifier. - A primary use of the PIXm Profile is to enable document consumers and document sources using the MHDS Profile to find the patient's identifier in that Community Patient Identifier Domain.
-See Section X.7.3.2.
+- The PMIR Profile is IHE's answer to the difficulty of managing an individual patient's multiple 1570 Identifiers.
+A PMIR Patient Identity Manager system receives feeds from multiple patient identity domains, such as the PCP and specialist offices.
+These feeds are coordinating a master identity for the Patient that could include many alias identifiers from each domain participating in the PMIR domain. - A consumer system may query the PMIR Patient Identity Manager to receive the master Patient 1575 Identity based on their local identifiers or based on the identifying characteristics of the patient.
+In this way the PCP office can discover the master Patient Identity and know the domain specific identifier used by the specialist's system and thus can communicate with that system using a known patient identifier. - The PMIR Profile Patient Identity Manager integrates the server side of the PDQm and PIXm Profiles, so that systems needing a patient identity lookup can use PDQm or PIXm Profiles.
+A system that publishes documents or a system that consumes documents can implement the client PDQm Patient Demographics Consumer or PIXm Patient Identifier Cross-reference Consumer as their method of discovering patient identities.
+As such these clients are agnostic to the Patient Identity Manager, a legacy PIX Patient Identity Manager, etc. A primary use of the PDQm and PIXm Profiles is to enable - 1585 PIX Patient Identity Manager, etc. A primary use of the PDQm and PIXm Profiles is to enable document consumers and document sources using the MHDS Profile to find the patient's identifier in that Community Patient Identifier Domain.
+See Section 50.7.3.2.

-X.7.4.2 Patient Demographics Query for Mobile (PDQm)
+50.7.4.2 Patient Demographics Query for Mobile (PDQm)

-Demographics (information describing the patient in general) are used to help identify the patient.
+- Demographics (information describing the patient in general) are used to help identify the patient.
 With information on dates of birth and sex, information about Leslie Ramsi, a male born on May-2-1968, can be distinguished from that of Leslie Ramsi, a female born on July-23-1987.

-- To help information systems improve their management of patient demographic information, IHE defines a profile called patient demographics query (PDQm).
+To help information systems improve their management of patient demographic information, IHE defines a profile called patient demographics query (PDQm).
 The premise of this profile is that some information systems will have more comprehensive and more accurate demographic information about a patient than other systems.
-The following paragraph describes a typical use of the PDQm Profile. - A typical use of PDQm is to discover the patient's Community Domain Patient ID.
+The following paragraph describes a typical use - 1595 information about a patient than other systems.
+The following paragraph describes a typical use of the PDQm Profile.

+A typical use of PDQm is to discover the patient's Community Domain Patient ID.
 Imagine that Justin McCarthy heads to the local public health department for a vaccination.
-The public health department's clinical system does not assign local patient identifiers and thus cannot use the PIXm Profile to discover Justin's Community Domain Patient ID (a required element for the MHD transactions described above).
+The public health department's clinical system does not assign local patient identifiers and thus cannot use the

+PIXm Profile to discover Justin's Community Domain Patient ID (a required element for the MHD transactions described above).
 The public health department can use PDQm to find matches for Justin and will receive Justin's Community Domain Patient ID as part of the demographics returned.
 With the knowledge of Justin's Community Domain Patient ID, the public health department can now publish his vaccination record to the community via the MHDS Profile.

-X.7.5 Common Provider Directory
+50.7.5 Common Provider Directory